GamesCreed

 Highrise City is an impressive first release from Fourexo Entertainment that challenges what is expected from city builders.

 Highrise City is a city builder developed by Fourexo Entertainment and published by Deck13.
 Fourexo Entertainment was founded in 2020.
 Highrise City is the developer’s first title.
-The Publishers Deck13 is one of Germany’s leading developers, having worked on games such as Lords of the Fallen, The Surge and Atlas Fallen, an action RPG.
+The Publisher Deck13 is one of Germany’s leading developers, having worked on games such as Lords of the Fallen, The Surge, and Atlas Fallen, an action RPG.

 City Builders have been around since the mid to late sixties, although most games were text-based, such as The Sumerian Game.
 That changed with the introduction of SimCity in the late 80s and the continued development of other games under the city builder simulation genre.